Her Royal Highness

 pasttimes is writing articles, poetry and short stories.
 Proceeds from

-accounts of her overseas travels are the main source of
+her written accounts of her overseas travels are the main source of

 income of the Princess Maha Chakri Sirindhorn Foundation which was set up in 1979 to